nayo-project/nayo/README.md

 #### the simple operation interface for mongoDB by nodejs
 ---
+### Update Log
+- add the method "authenticate", so you can check if the connection is successful
+- remove default configs "authMechanism" because I find it send error message so I remove it and you can add the config by yourself
+### To do
+- add the log-record of query so we can see the execution time and the detail of query, maybe you can customize the your log-record
+---
 ### 1.Introduction
 Nayo is a simple operation interfaces based on the workList-workPack conceptual design.